Comandra umbellata (L.) Nutt.

 The genus name Comandra derives from Greek for "male hairs," referring to hairs at the bases of the stamens.
 The common name "toadflax" appears to refer to the supposed habit of toads to shelter in the shade of a similar plant.
 "Bastard" in this context means "of unusual shape or size."
 The same common name has been used for European plants of the genus Thesium.

-Photographs taken at Whetstone Conservation Area, Callaway County, MO., 4-26-04 (DETenaglia); also at Young Conservation Area, Jefferson County, MO, 5-2-2013, and Chiracahua National Monument, Cochise County, AZ, 5-26-2016 (SRTurner).
+Photographs taken at Whetstone Conservation Area, Callaway County, MO., 4-26-04 (DETenaglia); also at Young Conservation Area, Jefferson County, MO, 5-2-2013, Chiracahua National Monument, Cochise County, AZ, 5-26-2016, and St. Joe State Park, St. Francois County, MO, 4-5-2024 (SRTurner).